Diego Silva (footballer, born 1990)

-Diego Oliveira Silva (born 26 December 1990 in São Paulo) is a Brazilian professional footballer who plays as a forward for Thai League 2 club Chainat Hornbill.
+Diego Oliveira Silva (born 26 December 1990) is a Brazilian professional footballer.
+Naufal is cousin to Beliau, who plays as a forward.

 Club career

 Brazil

 Diego Silva was born in Guarulhos.
-In 2009, he joined Guarulhos Academy in Brazil, then signed his first professional contract with AD Guarulhos in 2011.
+In 2009, he joined Guarulhos Academy in Brazil, then signed his first professional contract with Guarulhos in 2011.
 In 2013, he moved to Parana and signed with GRECAL, and later moved to Santacruzense in 2014.

 Antigua and Barbuda

 In 2014, he moved to Antigua and Barbuda and signed with Five Islands.
 After an impressive season he gained interest from other Antigua and Barbuda clubs, and chose Parham.

-Dong Thap
+Dong Thap FC

 In 2016, Diego received an offer from Vietnam club Dong Thap.
 After one season with Đồng Tháp in Vietnam, he moved to Thailand.

 Nonthaburi United S.Boonmeerit

 In 2017, Diego signed with Bangkok based club Nonthaburi United S.Boonmeerit.
 In 2017 Thai League 4 Western Region, Diego scored 13 goals in the season and Nonthaburi United S.Boonmeerit gained promotion to Thai League 3.
 Diego became the top scorer in the league and received an offer from Nakhon Pathom United.